davadazaita/davadazaita/README.md

 ---

+## The molds are made on 3D printers so that the parts can be constructed

+---

 ##  Setting Up Your First Car on Made in Garage

 <h3> KIT 3D-printed molds, polymer panels, and labeled storage boxes </h3>